wilphi/sqsrv/README.md

 #### SQL Commands ###
 The SQL commands supported by SQSRV are currently limited to very simple commands.
 Major limitations include:

+  - Individual commands are atomic but there are no transactions
+  - No user security
   - No Joins
   - From clauses are restricted to one table
   - No functions with the exception of a limited count ability
-  - Where clauses  have limited comparsion operators =, <, > and can use logical operators of AND, OR, NOT\
+  - Where clauses have limited comparsion operators =, <, > and can use logical operators of AND, OR, NOT
   - No Indexes
   - No Group by or Having clauses
   - No Unions
+  - No SELECT DISTINCT

 Allowed Types
 - **int** 64 bit signed integer